UoE-BIOM528/workshops/04_gene-prediction.md

 ### Navigate to the data directory

-First we will navigate to our data directory.
-On the virtual machine this will be:
+First we will navigate to our data directory:

 ```
-cd ~/Data/Z.tritici/
+cd ~/Desktop/Data/Z.tritici/
 ```

+If you use `ls` to list the files in the directory you will see a range of *Z. tritici* files.

 ### Getting help